mosaicthej/udp-emulator/Design.md

 To make things more structurally sound and modular, I will use two threads.
 To enable the communication between the two endpoints, a shared queue will be required for upholding the messages.

+The queue will be implemented with a linked list type LIST and library procedures defined by `list.h`. (borrowed from John)

+Note that the list is not thread safe, so need to create a pthread_mutex to protect the list.

 #### Channel: Receiver